The Privacy Proxy for Claude Code.

-A local proxy that intercepts Claude Code prompts and masks API keys, tokens, and personal data before they leave your machine.
-Sub-2ms.
-No workflow changes.
+A local privacy proxy that intercepts Claude Code prompts and masks API keys, tokens, and personal data before they leave your machine. ~0.02 ms on a typical prompt.

 Every prompt is a potential leak.